26th May 2016

 Day 6 Friday: Not all good things, have to end.

-Sam is now connecting with Luciana, Sheree is fitting out a new office, there’s a few new faces around and I’m working endlessly on a website design for beautiful mums and bubs subscription box business and also uploading images for this post (real time photo below :P)
+Sam is now connecting with Luciana, Sheree is fitting out a new office, there are a few new faces around and I’m working endlessly on a website design for beautiful mums and bubs subscription box business and also uploading images for this post (real-time photo below :P)

 For all of 5 hours that is, it’s currently 11:38pm on Friday and I just had to finish this post whilst it was all still fresh in my mind, like I said small businesses just don’t rest, we can’t, it’s not in our nature.